โš–๏ธ

 4. Tracking Considerations Specific to Each

 SEMAGLUTIDE: pre-filled pens with single-use needles.
-Some doses available in multi-dose pens (Wegovy) or single-dose pens (Ozempic 0.25 mg starter).
+Some come as multi-dose pens (Wegovy) and some as single-dose pens (Ozempic).
 Track pen lot numbers and expiration dates; refrigerate unopened pens.
 After first use, room temperature OK for 56 days.
 TIRZEPATIDE: single-dose pens.
 Track each pen individually with lot, dose, and injection details.
 Available as either pre-filled pen or single-dose vial in some markets.
 Both medications require careful tracking of injection sites (rotate among abdomen, thigh, upper arm) to prevent lipohypertrophy.
 Both work best with consistent weekly day-of-week injection โ€” log time and day to support consistency.

 Key Points